 - Outliers detection – helps you detect points in your data that are anomalies and differ from much of a data set

 - Time series forecasting – helps you make predictions on future values based on historical data and trends

 - Linear regression – helps you visually see trends in your data by finding the relationship between two variables

 What other embedded analytics features you should be looking for are AI features and drill-down.
 AI can automatically analyze data and reveal patterns, trends, and insights that can be used by users to make better, data-driven decisions.
 The drill-down takes a user from a general overview to a more detailed analysis with a single click.

 Flexibility is an embedded analytics feature that you shouldn’t overlook.
 It doesn’t add extra functionalities to your application, but it undoubtedly adds a ton of value to it.
 Allowing your users to be more flexible means allowing them to access and use your application on multiple platforms and devices, especially mobile devices.

 Mobile is changing how we work and consume information, so it is highly important to choose an embedded analytics vendor with a native mobile version.
 This flexibility, or otherwise said mobile BI, allows users to access their work no matter where they are and stay productive even on the go.

 Meanwhile, scalability allows your business to easily upscale or downscale your IT requirements as and when required.
 This means that a good embedded analytics vendor will allow you to increase your existing resources to accommodate increased business needs or changes.

 Introducing Reveal Embedded Analytics Solution

 With the power of data, you, your employees, customers, partners, or suppliers will no longer need to waste time trying to analyze spreadsheets but instead have more time to focus on the insights gathered and make choices based on facts.
-By having access to real-time data, you can act at the right moment and never miss an opportunity.
+You can act at the right moment and never miss an opportunity by having access to real-time data.